chrisclai/CPP-Hyperloop/README.md

 The "images" folder contains the .PNG files required to run the GUI.

 The "vsc" folder contains the GUI code.
 Keep in mind the image paths are absolute, and not relative.

+The "socket" folder contains code that can transfer data between the RPi and an external PC through the same local network.